Computer program: Programming paradigms and languages

 Programming languages get their basis from formal languages.
 The purpose of defining a solution in terms of its formal language is to generate an algorithm to solve the underlining problem.
 An algorithm is a sequence of simple instructions that solve a problem.

 Generations of programming language

-The evolution of programming language began when the EDSAC (1949) used the first stored computer program in its von Neumann architecture.
+The evolution of programming languages began when the EDSAC (1949) used the first stored computer program in its von Neumann architecture.
 Programming the EDSAC was in the first generation of programming language.